Revised formula gives Charleston Harbor dredging shot at more federal dollars

-The effort to deepen Charleston Harbor to 52 feet to better accommodate big container ships could get more money in future years now that the Army Corps of Engineers has recalculated a mathematical formula used in the federal budget process.
+The effort to deepen Charleston Harbor so it can handle heavier cargo ships could get more money in future years now that the Army Corps of Engineers has recalculated a mathematical formula used in the federal budget process.

+The project's formula — called a benefit-to-cost ratio — has been revised upward to 6.4, Jim Newsome, CEO of the State Ports Authority, announced Monday during his annual "State of the Port" speech in North Charleston.

-Until now, the lower ratio meant the project only qualified for annual funding in the Army Corps' work plan.
+Until now, the lower figure meant the initiative only qualified for annual funding in the Army Corps' work plan.
 The higher number means it now qualifies for two budget appropriations.

 "Some projects get two bites at the apple — now we are eligible for both of those bites," said Barbara Melvin, the authority's senior vice president for terminals and operations.
 "We're happy to bite twice now."

+The Georgia Ports Authority's Savannah Harbor expansion has a ratio of 7.3 — the highest to date for a navigation project.
+Charleston, Savannah and a project in Boston are the nation's only current harbor deepening initiatives with ratios high enough to qualify for the president's budget.

+"Harbor deepening has been a top priority for me and this latest development is a very big deal for the Port of Charlston," said U.S. Sen. Lindsey Graham, R-S.C.
+"This is a major project — one of the most important in the history of our state — and something that will pay dividends for the next 50 to 100 years."

-The previous ratio of 3.89 was determined in 2012 — long before bigger container ships started sailing through the expanded Panama Canal to bring record amounts of cargo to the Port of Charleston.
-The authority asked the Army Corps earlier this year to recalculate the ratio, something the federal agency does on a regular basis with projects nationwide.
+The previous ratio was determined in 2012 — long before bigger container ships started sailing through the expanded Panama Canal to bring record amounts of cargo to the Port of Charleston.
+The authority asked the Army Corps earlier this year to recalculate it, something the federal agency does on a regular basis with projects nationwide.

 "We thought it was a good idea given our strong volume performances of late," said Melvin, who has overseen the harbor deepening project for the authority.